 According to industry reports, the average household spends about $500 on dry cleaning per year.
 This cost is very close to same amount we spend on household laundry detergents every year.

-Find out how I make homemade laundry detergent.
+Find out how to make homemade laundry detergent recipes.
 I use it for washing and caring for silk blouses correctly at home (and any other type of clothes made with silk).
 These skills save time and money, also keep your clothing soft and help to maintain original colors for years.

 Correct Way To Hand Wash Silk

 Use these techniques to hand wash clothes the correct way.
 Even though most silk clothing says, “dry clean only,” with the correct methods, safely hand wash silk at home.

 First, soak the silk clothes in lukewarm or cold water.

 Add a few drops of gentle homemade laundry detergents and mix well with water.
 Let is soak for three minutes.
 Gently turn around the garment in a circle.
 Rinse the garment in cold water to remove any soap.

 Place wet silk clothes on a dry towel.
 Roll it up from one end to the other end to take out excess water out.
 Hang to air-dry!